Understanding Projectile Motion with Derivations

 Calculations :

-Substituting y = 0 and taking ‘x’ common on RHS of Equation of Trajectory, we get :
+Substituting y = 0 and taking ‘x’ common on the RHS of the Equation of Trajectory, we get the equation as:

-Let’s find out for how much time does the body stay in the projectile motion.
+Let’s find out how much time the body stays in the projectile motion.

 Note that :

-• On landing, after completing the motion, the displacement in Y direction is zero (Pause and observe !), since it again came to the same Y-level (y = 0 here)
+• On landing, after completing the motion, the displacement in the Y direction is zero (Pause and observe !), since it again came to the same Y-level (Sy = 0 here)

 • The time taken for this displacement in Y to become 0 is nothing but the Time of Flight (T)

-If we look at the Equation of Continuity, in this case (simple throwing); the trajectory resembles downward parabola since a<0
+If we look at the Equation of Continuity, in this case (simple throwing), the trajectory resembles a downward parabola since a<0

 Finishing the Calculations,